How to Staff When Customers Arrive in Batches: Calculating Staffing Levels through Storage Processes

-Having now justified the interchange of limits, we will now develop an asymptotic approach to calculate the exceedance probabilities for general batch sizes in Subsection~\ref{genStaff} through use of the results from the storage process literature.
-It is worth noting that in specific settings the integral equations in Lemma~\ref{intEqSNandC} can yield results directly.
+Having now justified the interchange of limits, it is worth noting that in specific settings the integral equations in Lemma~\ref{intEqSNandC} can yield results directly.
 An example of this is in the case of exponential distributed marks, which arise as the limit of geometrically distributed batches.
-The resulting equations in this setting are straightforward to solve, and we demonstrate this in Section~\ref{geoStaff} of the Appendix.
+We solve the integral equation explicitly and use it to study another optimal arrival pattern problem in Appendix~\ref{waitOptSec}.
+Deterministic jump sizes also hold a good deal of practical tractability.
+In this case where $\PP{M_1=1}=1$, Equation~\eqref{threshAlt} implies that the integral equation for $f_C(\cdot)$ becomes

+where $F_C(\cdot)$ is the CDF of the storage process in steady-state.
+Because $f_C(x) = \frac{\mathrm{d}}{\mathrm{d}x}F_C(x)$, Equation~\eqref{deterIntEq} can be viewed as a delay differential equation for $F_C(\cdot)$.
+Since $F_C(x-1) = 0$ for $x < 1$, we can find the initial condition that $F_C(x) = k_0 x^{\lambda / \mu}$ for some constant $k_0 > 0$.
+It is then straightforward to obtain proportional solutions of $F_C(\cdot)$ in each integer interval, and the normalization constant can be numerically approximated by considering a sufficiently large range of $x$ values.
+This technique is how the storage process values are computed in Figure~\ref{storageVsGaussianFig}.
+In Section~\ref{genStaff}, we will now develop an asymptotic approach to calculate the exceedance probabilities for general batch sizes.